gimploo/scuffed_whatsapp/README.md

 # scuffed whatsapp

-A fun little project for me to learn about socket programming and how to implement in c.
-The goal is to have it function more or less like whatsapp i.e private one to one connections along with a group chat functionality to be most important.
+A fun little project for me to learn about socket programming and how to implement it in c.
+The goal is to have it function more or less like whatsapp i.e private one to one connections along with a group chat functionality to be the most important aspects.

 ## Usage
 1. Build the project